The high-tech world is full of moral conflicts. In this post, we will talk about Impact entrepreneurship, money, and how they manage to work together.

 “Anyone that is willing to challenge the status quo is going to be met with a lot of naysayers.
 That is just how it goes, people don’t like change.
 But if you set your mind to it, if you stay extremely loyal to your values, to your team, to being a good person in your day-to-day life, and you work harder than you ever thought you’d ever have to work — there will be light at the end of the tunnel.” — Whitney Wolfe Herd

 So true, reality is not black and white, and it’s not easy being a Zebra.
-But there are, and there will always be, some crazy individuals who really want to make this world a little bit better.
+But there are, and there will always be, some crazy individuals who truly want to make this world a little bit better.
 If they succeed in their quest or tumble into greed — only time will tell.